bluerobotics/ping-viewer/Notifications-and-Updates.md

+## Notifications

+When notifications are available, you can display them by clicking on the bell icon in the bottom right hand corner of the Ping Viewer application window.
+To dismiss a single notification, click the 'x' icon on the notification.
+To dismiss all notifications, click the &#9776; icon at the bottom of the notification list.

 ## Application Updates

 When the Ping Viewer application opens, it checks for application updates (requires an internet connection).
 If there is an update available, a notification will be displayed.
 To update the application, follow the [installation instructions](home#installation).